 These stocks are out of favour because investors think the economic cycle has already peaked for such companies.
 But this part of the market could be a fruitful hunting ground for stockpickers, given the improved environment for the consumer mentioned above.

 Another area that looks interesting is financials.
 Interest rates remain at ultra-low levels in Europe and this has dissuaded investors from looking at the banking sector.
 But I would argue that interest rates do not need to rise for banks, or certain banks at least, to prove a worthwhile investment.

 There are well-run, strongly capitalised banks offering attractive dividend yields in many countries in Europe.
 Some banks, notably several in Italy, remain a high risk investment but there are many others that could prove resilient, even in the event of an economic slowdown.

-Trade tensions remain a risk
+Trade wars remain a risk

 Meanwhile, many industrial companies have to spend more to increase capacity, given that little capacity has been added since the global financial crisis and demand has slowly been recovering.
 The need to spend on extra capacity squeezes their profit margins and is one reason why we do not see industrial cyclicals (such as capital goods companies) as a particularly attractive grouping right now.

 Another reason is that valuations in this part of the market have largely recovered after falling at the end of last year.